stakejoy/misconfigured-validators/index.md

 If you need help?
 Ask on discord.
 Our goal is optimal and equal performance for the network.

+### How do I get off the VIP list?
-Once you have fixed will will check once every couple days and remove you from the list.
+Once you have fixed we will check once every couple days and remove you from the list.
 You can also open a pull request or email sean@stakejoy.com